redis/redis-doc/commands/bgrewriteaof.md

-Instruct Redis to start an [Append Only File](/topics/persistence#append-only-file) rewrite process.
+Instruct Redis to start an [Append Only File][aof] rewrite process.
 The rewrite will create a small optimized version of the current Append Only File.

+[aof]: /topics/persistence#append-only-file

 If `BGREWRITEAOF` fails, no data gets lost as the old AOF will be untouched.